SkelliBoi/Humble-Warden/README.md

 3. Run the game once, and choose "Configure".
 In the Video Settings, choose your settings (16:9, 1920x1080 recommended).

 4. Go to the main menu, check the "Other Campaigns" option, and exit.
-(If the "other campaigns" button is darkened, exit the game and navigate to "steamapps\common\Dragon Age Ultimate Edition\redist", and run "DAOU_UpdateAddinsXML_Steam.exe".)
+(If the "other campaigns" button is darkened or doesn't include all DLCs, exit the game and navigate to "steamapps\common\Dragon Age Ultimate Edition\redist", and run "DAOU_UpdateAddinsXML_Steam.exe".)

 ## Install "Just a Humble Warden" via Wabbajack